 The licensed customs bond broker covers a lot from using the tax number to conduct the U.S. bond verification process to ensuring all documentation is filed.
 This is an important step and a special eye for detail is needed.

-Licensed customs bond brokers with USA Customs Clearance are able to help importers make sure all documents are in order for imported goods.
+Licensed customs bond brokers with USA Customs Clearance are able to help importers make sure all documents and HTSUS codes are in order for imported goods.
 Importers can then breathe a little easier knowing their licensed customs bond broker is working for them.

 Connect with USA Customs Clearance today if you still have questions about the U.S. bond verification process or want to have a licensed customs broker work on your behalf.